 SCDOT’s plans for the William Hilton Parkway corridor and bridge replacement will result in significant impacts to the human environment, including native communities like Stoney which has been designated a Traditional Cultural Property (TCP) eligible for the National Register of Historic Places.
 A more thorough and rigorous Environmental Impact Statement (EIS) evaluating the full scope of impacts from, and alternatives to, this significant roadway project is necessary.

 While SCDOT’s preferred alternative is not entirely off base, substantial improvements are needed to address the significant impacts that will result, greater coordination is necessary between the local land planner and SCDOT, and a more robust EIS analysis is warranted.
 Now is the time to voice your concerns about the project, before the designs are finalized.

 There are several ways to share your thoughts on the preferred alternative.

-You can also submit your comments online through SCDOT’s website here, by email to [email protected], or by mail to Craig Winn, SCDOT Program Manager, 955 Park Street, Room 401, Columbia, SC 29202-0191.
+The deadline to submit written comments to SCDOT Is August 22, 2021 through their website here, by email to [email protected], or by mail to Craig Winn, SCDOT Program Manager, 955 Park Street, Room 401, Columbia, SC 29202-0191.